shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 - Substantial uncertainty about procedural history distinction
 - Judge uncertain about whether to flag issues
 - Multiple edge cases requiring interpretation

 ---

+## JUDGE ERROR PREVENTION - PROCEDURAL HISTORY CHECK

+**Before flagging "missing citation" or "low recall", ask:**

+1. **Is the "missing" citation actually procedural history?**
+   - Check: Does it describe an event in THIS case's timeline?
+   - Check: Is it in a Procédure/Faits/Procedure/Feiten section?
+   - Check: Does it reference the parties by name in context of THIS case?

+2. **If YES to any above → It is PROCEDURAL HISTORY**
+   - DO NOT count as expected citation
+   - DO NOT penalize extraction for omitting it
+   - Extraction correctly excluded it

+3. **Common procedural patterns that should NOT be penalized:**
+   - "Vu le jugement du [court] du [date]" (procedural viewing)
+   - "Gelet op het vonnis van [court] van [date]" (procedural viewing)
+   - "ayant appel du jugement de..." (appeal reference)
+   - "in hoger beroep tegen het vonnis..." (appeal reference)
+   - "[Applicant name] a été [action] par arrêt de..." (event in this case)
+   - "le jugement entrepris" / "het bestreden vonnis" (challenged judgment)
+   - "dans la présente affaire" / "in deze zaak" (this case)

+**If you're unsure → Apply the simple test from Step 6:**
+- References ANOTHER case for legal reasoning? → PRECEDENT (count it)
+- Describes event in CURRENT case? → PROCEDURAL HISTORY (don't count it)

+---